 Remote session exams are charged at the same standard rate as our centre based exams.
 Visit our How to Book page for full information on the exam booking regulations.

 Yes, you will be able to select a preferred timeslot for your exam within a specific timezone window based on your location.
 Timeslots are subject to availability and depending on your location you maybe presented with one or more timezone windows.
-Timezone window are represented by F1, F2 and F3 options during the booking process.
+Timeslot window are represented by F1, F2, F3 & F4 options during the booking process.
+These timeslots represent the following windows:

 For current timetabling information visit our remote session CBE timetable page.